Monday, April 28, 2025

 The hamstring muscles may not be visible like the biceps or chest, but they are absolutely essential for athletic performance, functional movement, and injury prevention.
 Whether you’re an athlete, a gym-goer, or just someone trying to stay fit and pain-free, understanding and caring for your hamstrings is crucial.
 Keeping them strong, flexible, and balanced ensures your lower body functions smoothly and efficiently.

 So, next time you go for a run, climb stairs, or hit the gym — thank your hamstrings.
 They’re working harder than you think!
-If you’d like this as a PDF or want a version with images/diagrams, let me know!

 Friday, April 4, 2025